Help save a life on June 17

 Find out if you have the power to save a life.
-Be The Match® Bone Marrow Registry, plus a blood drive and an organ and tissue donor registry will be on the Triton College campus in the Student Center Cafeteria on Wednesday, Aug.
-27. The bone marrow registry is from 10 a.m. to 3 p.m., and the blood drive and the organ and tissue donor registry are both from 10 a.m. to 4 p.m.
+Be The Match® Bone Marrow Registry, plus a blood drive and an organ and tissue donor registry will be on the Triton College campus in the Student Center Cafeteria on Wednesday, June 17.
+All events are from 10 a.m. to 4 p.m.

 Organ and Tissue Donor Registry

 Take a powerful step toward helping to save and improve the lives of others, by enrolling in the Illinois Organ and Tissue Donor Registry, hosted by Donate Life Illinois.

 The need for organ donors has never been greater.
 In the United States, there are more than 114,000 people currently in need of organ transplants.
 And each year, thousands of people die while waiting for a transplant because no suitable donor can be found for them.
 But you can help.